flutter/website/src/brand.md

 consent to use the trademarks pursuant to the [Flutter Terms of Service](/tos).
-These guidelines will ensure that the Flutter trademarks are used in a manner that promotes Google's mission to provide a free and open source mobile app SDK for crafting high-quality native interfaces on iOS and Android in record time, and are not associated with objectionable material, as determined by Google.
+These guidelines will ensure that the Flutter trademarks are used in a manner that promotes Google's mission to provide a free and open source SDK for crafting high-quality native interfaces on iOS and Android in record time, and are not associated with objectionable material, as determined by Google.